ices-eg/RCG_BA/SmallPelag/SimsGroup2/README.md

-# work of subgroup 2
+Work of sim subgroup 2